 "And the Lord said to Moses, "How long will this people spurn Me?
 And how long will they not believe in Me, despite all the signs which I have performed in their midst?"
 (Num.
 14:11)

-Also, God "complains" so that people will respond, so that His will can be accomplished in their repentance and change.
-If He didn't "complain" then they wouldn't respond, and God's plan wouldn't occur.
+Also, God "complains" so that people will respond and so that His will can be accomplished in their repentance and change.
+If He didn't "complain," then they wouldn't respond, and God's plan wouldn't occur.
 Instead of snapping His cosmic fingers and making things happen without people, God often uses people, instructs them, interacts with them, and sometimes He does it all through comments that are amazingly human in appearance.

 The open theists do not seem to want to entertain such possibilities.
 I think this is a shame since it is a logical explanation for the statements that God makes.

 - This verse does not require that God be ignorant.
 God could be speaking forth so that Moses would then intercede for Israel and God would then forgive.
 This is how God works--through people.

 - God knows the future.
 But to accomplish the future according to His will, He speaks the words of disappointment to Moses who then prays, thereby accomplishing the desire of God that He withhold His judgment.